donaldkiplagat/Blog/README.md

-# Pitch
+# Blog

-This python web-app was created in order to allow users to pitch their ideas and have them voted on.Developed during Moringa Core.
-This is Week 5's Independent Project.
+This python web-app was created to emulate a blog and the different user types available.Developed during Moringa Core.
+This is Week 6's Independent Project.
-Date: 12th October 2018
+Date: 19th October 2018
 By: Donald Kiplagat

 ## Description
-This web-app allows the user to submit their pitches,have them voted and commented upon.
+This web-app allows the user to view,comment and like blog posts.The admin can add/delete posts and delete comments.

 ## Setup/Installation Requirements
 * Live site can be accessed from the following link https://pitch-donald.herokuapp.com/